- Monday - Friday: 10am - 5pm

 Customers often come into our store and ask how much it would cost to get their ring resized.
 The answer?
 Well, it depends.
 There are numerous factors that go into determining the cost of ring size alterations.
 Here are a few of the most prevalent factors.

 Metal Type: The two costs that go into ring sizing are labor cost and material cost.
 We all know that certain metals cost more than others so the price of your ring sizing will largely depend on what type of metal it’s made out of.
-Another important thing to keep in mind is that some metals are harder to resize than others.
-Titanium, tungsten, and stainless steel rings are all very hard to resize, which will make resizing more expensive.
+Platinum and gold rings will cost more to resize than sterling silver ones.
+Other metals like titanium, tungsten, and stainless steel rings are very difficult to resize so many goldsmiths will not work with these metals.

 Gemstone Amount and Type: One key factor that goes into determining resizing cost is the number of gemstones found on the ring.
 It’s going to be much easier to resize a solitaire engagement ring (which features only one diamond on it) rather than resizing a diamond eternity band (which has diamonds around the entire band).
 Ring resizing cost is also dependent on the type of gemstone found on your ring.
 Heat sensitive gemstones such as opals, pearls and emeralds must be separated from the rest of the ring before resizing it, which affects the labor cost involved in resizing.